vespperhq/vespper/README.md

 In order of preference the best way to communicate with us:

 - **GitHub Discussions**: Contribute ideas, support requests and report bugs (preferred as there is a static & permanent for other community members).
 - **Slack**: community support.
-Click [here](https://merlinn.co/#community) to join.
+Click [here](https://vespper.com/#community) to join.
-- **Privately**: contact at support@merlinn.co
+- **Privately**: contact at support@vespper.com

 ## Contributing to Merlinn ⛑️

-If you're interested in contributing to Merlinn, checkout our [`CONTRIBUTING.md`](https://github.com/merlinn-co/merlinn/blob/main/CONTRIBUTING.md) file 💫 🧙‍♂️
+If you're interested in contributing to Merlinn, checkout our [`CONTRIBUTING.md`](https://github.com/vespper/vespper/blob/main/CONTRIBUTING.md) file 💫 🧙‍♂️

 ## Troubleshooting ⚒️

-If you encounter any problems/errors/issues with Merlinn, checkout our [troubleshooting guide](https://github.com/merlinn-co/merlinn/tree/main/TROUBLESHOOTING.md).
+If you encounter any problems/errors/issues with Merlinn, checkout our [troubleshooting guide](https://github.com/vespper/vespper/tree/main/TROUBLESHOOTING.md).
 We try to update it regularly, and fix some of the urgent problems there as soon as possible.

 Moreover, feel free to reach out to us at our [support channels](#support-and-feedback-️).